American Kidney Fund Survey Underscores Need to Expand Testing for Chronic Kidney Disease and Increase Awareness of Rare Kidney Diseases

 "The findings of this survey related to genetic testing, particularly among those health care providers who do not specialize in renal disease, demonstrate that we must lay the groundwork to increase familiarity with genetic testing and rare kidney diseases," said Silas Norman, MD, MPH, co-medical director of Kidney and Pancreas Transplantation, University of Michigan and chair-elect of AKF's Board of Trustees.
 "While it's clearly established that the majority of chronic kidney disease in the U.S. is caused by diabetes and high blood pressure, we can do more to raise awareness of diagnostics available to catch CKD earlier and ensure that patients are receiving treatment that will help them slow the progression of CKD."

-AKF's UCKD Project is actively working across that are critical to improving diagnosis and treatment of kidney disease: improving access to genetic testing for people with kidney disease, developing national standards for genetic testing, expanding provider education and educating patients about kidney disease testing.
+AKF's UCKD Project is actively working across four areas that are critical to improving diagnosis and treatment of kidney disease: improving access to genetic testing for people with kidney disease, developing national standards for genetic testing, expanding provider education and educating patients about kidney disease testing.

 Specifically, AKF is developing continuing medical education for health care providers to better understand genetic testing options in renal disease and to help primary care physicians make an adequate and timely referral to a nephrologist.
 AKF is advocating for federal legislation that would improve access to genetic counselors and shine a spotlight on rare kidney disease.
 AKF is also working to develop and implement a disease classification code to help provide data to support the utilization of genetic testing in kidney disease and create a strategy to achieve universal kidney screenings in yearly physicals.